ciscoheat/buddy/README.md

 ## Where's main() ?

 Ok, you noticed that it was missing!
 Using some macro magic, you only need to implement `buddy.Buddy` on your Main class and it will create a `main()` method, autodetect all existing subclasses of `buddy.BuddySuite` and run them automatically at startup.
-Static entrypoints are so 2013, don't you think? :)
+Static entrypoints are so 2013, don't you think? :) On all server platforms, exit code 0 will be returned for "all tests passed" and 1 if not, so you can use Buddy in CI tools.

 At this early point there is no ultra-convenient way of customizing how the tests are run, but if you really want to run your tests manually, use the `buddy.internal.SuitesRunner` class together with a `buddy.reporting.ConsoleReporter`, or make your own reporter by implementing the [buddy.reporting.Reporter](https://github.com/ciscoheat/buddy/blob/master/src/buddy/reporting/Reporter.hx) interface.